gtank/niwl/README.md

 The niwl server may deliberately drop or delay packets arbitrarily.
 Beyond this prototype it is worth considering incentive mechanisms such as ([token-based services](https://openprivacy.ca/research/OPTR2019-01/)) to mitigate this.

+niwl may attempt to perform a "tagging attack" however there is nothing within the structure of niwl packets that allows a tag to be placed on a message.
+The fuzzytags themselves will fail to verify if they are modified in any way, and the ciphertext itself is bound to the fuzzytag both through the derived encryption key, and the nonce.
+And interference with a packet is equivalent to dropping a packet.

+Malicious entities can only tag their own message through the system (something that requires collusion to take advantage of).
+(NOTE: this is functionally equivalent to Sphinx, and it might be worth just converting this over to use Sphinx)

-Niwl servers may attempt to passively profile traffic originating from clients in an attempt to determine mixing nodes.
+niwl servers may attempt to passively profile traffic originating from clients in an attempt to determine mixing nodes.
 REMs always download all messages from the niwl server and so the only available metadata exposed is the rate at which a REM *sends* messages.
 This can be partially mitigated by introducing random delays between individual sends, and between syncing periods.

-REMs employ [heartbeat messages](references/heartbeat.pdf) (messages periodically sent to the Niwl server addressed to the REM) to detect such attacks.
+REMs employ [heartbeat messages](references/heartbeat.pdf) (messages periodically sent to the niwl server addressed to the REM) to detect such attacks.
 If a REM does not receive its own heartbeat message shortly after it is sent, it begins injecting random messages into its pool to thwart mixers.
-It can also display this status publicly and/or include the status in legitimate messages alerting other clients to the malicious Niwl Server.
+It can also display this status publicly and/or include the status in legitimate messages alerting other clients to the malicious niwl Server.

 The rate at which a niwl sends out a heartbeat message is also a vector for passive profiling.
 Heartbeats must not be distinguishable from other niwl traffic through their rate.